faho/config/README.md

 - Uses vim-like keys (by using evil, a vim-implementation for emacs) for low-level commands and emacs-like keys for higher-level things

   I don't quite have the brainpower it takes to memorize "C-u 0 C-c C-x C-e", so I use "M-x" for many things.
-  Guide-key-mode and hydra help a bunch, though.
+  [Which-key](https://github.com/justbur/emacs-which-key) and [hydra](https://github.com/abo-abo/hydra) help a bunch, though.

 - Bootstraps itself from just init.el

   You only need to download init.el, put it into ~/.emacs.d/init.el, and it will download the other files here and all the packages it needs.

-- Starts in 1.1 seconds on my system (thanks to the magic of req-package)
+- Starts in 0.7 seconds on my system (thanks to the magic of [use-package](https://github.com/jwiegley/use-package))

   (This is of course only if it doesn't need to download anything)